British Emperor: Norman Era: Empress Maud (Matilda)

 In this case the epithet "Empress" was rather used to distinguish this person from other princesses called Matilda or Maud.
 Matilda was not Empress of Britain; she took her title from her previous marriage to Holy Roman Emperor Henry V.

+Richard of Cornwall claimed the title King of the Romans during the German Interregnum but was never crowned emperor by the pope.
+Edward III was elected anti-king in 1348 by the Wittelsbach faction but declined his election.

 The "Imperium Maius" issue

-Although several English monarchs flirted with the idea of "imperial" power, this never led to an official change of the title of "King/Queen" to that of "Emperor/Empress".
+Although several English monarchs flirted with the idea of "imperial" power, this never led to an official change of the title of "King/Queen" to "Emperor/Empress".

 Imperium maius

 In Christian Europe the use of the title emperor was more than an affectation.
 A king recognises that the church is an equal or superior in the religious sphere; emperors do not.
 This was illustrated by Henry VIII of England who started to use the word imperium in his dispute with Pope Clement VII over the annulment of his first marriage.
 The distinction began to blur when kings began to claim divine rights.